tomato42/tls13-spec/draft-ietf-tls-tls13.md

 including, this message, including the type and length fields of the handshake messages.
 This is a digest of the concatenation of all the Handshake structures (as defined in {{handshake-protocol}}) exchanged thus far.
-For the PRF defined in Section 5, the digest MUST be the Hash used as the basis for the PRF.
-Any cipher suite which defines a different PRF MUST also define the Hash to use in this computation.
+The digest MUST be the Hash used as the basis for HKDF.

 > The context string for the signature is "TLS 1.3, server CertificateVerify".
 A hash of the handshake messages is signed rather than the messages themselves